Texas Lyft & Uber Accident Lawyer

 Like a taxicab driver, Lyft and Uber drivers are common carriers.
 As such, they must exercise the utmost care, skill and diligence in transporting passengers safely from destination to destination.
 This is important to know since the jury will be instructed that the duty of care is a “high duty of care.”
 This is defined as that degree of care that would be used by a very cautious, competent, and prudent person under the same or similar circumstances.
 This is a higher degree of care owned than the typical driver who must only exercise ordinary prudence.

 The higher standard of care must be timely requested by the attorney seeking to impose the standard upon the Uber or Lyft driver.
 Failure to timely request the standard and accompanying instruction will result in a waiver of the imposition of the higher standard.
 This is one reason why it is important that you have a knowledgeable Uber accident lawyer or Lyft accident attorney handling your case.
-Call us to learn more about this and for a free consultation about your case.
+Call us to learn more about this and for a free consultation about your case with a Lyft accident attorney.

 How Insurance Coverage Works for Uber and Lyft